andtmal/rock-paper-scissors/README.md

 # rock-paper-scissors

-This game of Rock, Paper, Scissors is meant to be played in the browser console.
-The player will be prompted for how many rounds they would like to play, followed by their choices for each round.
-The game will return the result for each round and the final results at the end of the last round.
+This is a classic game of Rock, Paper, Scissors now with a UI.
+It is best out of three.
+Player will choose which weapon (rock, paper, or scissors) and the game will return the result for each round and the final results at the end of the last round.

+Color coded results was also added in for visual appeal of game results.

+A "play again" button was added.
+It appears at the end of the game and refreshes the page to restart the game.